Includes guidance to help complete your response and explains the Trade Survey for Wales.

 1. What is the Trade Survey for Wales?

-The Trade Survey for Wales is a new survey conducted by the Welsh Government.
-Entering into the second year of the survey, we are looking to build on last year’s data and capture an accurate picture of Welsh trade in 2020.
+The Trade Survey for Wales is a survey conducted by the Welsh Government.
+The survey is now entering its third year and aims to build on the data collected so far and capture an accurate picture of Welsh trade in 2020.
 This will help to continue to improve our understanding of trade flows into and out of businesses located in Wales.
 This includes goods and services that move within the UK as well as internationally.
 This will continue to strengthen our knowledge of the impact of trade barriers (both tariff and non-tariff barriers) on specific industries or areas of Wales.
 Your participation is valuable and will enable us to build a better picture as a basis for improving Welsh Government business support and other interventions around trade.

 2. Why is my data important?